Warner College offers three Residential Learning Communities (RLCs)

 together with like-minded students focused on outdoor leadership in natural resources.

-in a NR 192 seminar focused on philosophy and history of natural resources as well as topics specific to outdoor leadership and engagement.
+in a NR 192 seminar focused on philosophy and history of natural resources as well as case study exploration in outdoor leadership practices.
 Students requiring CO 150 will also take part in a linked section focused on natural resource food, energy and water issues.

 with natural resources faculty, graduate students, and student leaders as well as community leaders working in natural resources and the outdoors.
 Gain important professional development knowledge and networking connections.